 Sure, it has a lot of gimmicky features — Samsung could trim the fat here — but it’s easy to ignore them.
 The S Pen still has its uses with solid note-taking capabilities and remains ideal for helping you snap photos.

 Are there better alternatives?

 There are a lot of excellent phones you can buy if you’re also considering the $1,100 Note 10 Plus — and all of them are a lot cheaper.
 The OnePlus 7 Pro, for example, has a stunning, immersive screen with a 90Hz refresh rate.
-It matches the Note 10 Plus on performance and has a similarly versatile camera suite.
-It lacks MicroSD card slot support, IP-rated water resistance, and wireless charging.

 What about the iPhone?
 Apple’s iPhone 11 Pro Max is an excellent alternative for iOS fans, and probably the better pick if you’re on the fence.
 The iPhone has an even better camera, faster performance, and great battery life.
 Samsung’s screen is better, however, and Apple doesn’t offer stylus support on any iPhone.

 Check out our best smartphones guide for more.